If you're the type to send memes with quips like, "I'm a size window seat, business class," then Travel Tuesday is probably just your speed.

 If you can't find a deal worth taking or miss your opportunity, Nastro said that Travel Tuesday "isn't the only time to save."
 Keep an eye out for lingering deals past Dec.
 3 if you aren't able to snap up something by then.

-Eric Rosen, The Points Guy director of travel content, told "GMA" that although "Travel Tuesday has become the day that airlines, hotels, cruise lines and destinations have launched huge sales in the past, many travel companies are actually putting flights, stays, cruises and packages on sale on Black Friday."
+Eric Rosen, The Points Guy director of travel content, told "GMA" that although "Travel Tuesday has become the day that airlines, hotels, cruise lines and destinations have launched huge sales in the past, many travel companies are actually putting flights, stays, cruises and packages on sale" sooner for Black Friday and Cyber Week.

-The Points Guy team has tracked many of those sales, which Rosen said "are starting much earlier this year," so you may be able to find something good prior to Dec.
+The Points Guy team has tracked many of those sales, which Rosen said "are starting much earlier this year," so some folks may have scored a good deal prior to Dec.
 3.

 Low-cost startup Breeze Airways, for instance, will be offering $29 fares on many of its new routes starting Nov.
 29, Rosen said.
 International carriers, including TAP Air Portugal, will be offering round-trip airfares starting at $359 economy and $2,199 in business class to many cities in Europe from various U.S. airports.